bjornborg/opticalflow/README.md

 # Optical flow docker benchmark deployment

 This assumes that you have amd64 architecture, docker-ce installed, and your user is a part of the docker group.
+If you want to run nvidia+docker, please visit https://github.com/NVIDIA/nvidia-docker
 First, run the following sanity checks to ensure compatibility:

 ```sh